marcoromanelli-github/docs/jobs/scheduling-optimization.md

 #SBATCH --nodes=2
 #SBATCH --mem=64G

-srun python train_model.py
+module load python3
+python3 my_long_job.py
 ```

-This script requests sufficient time and resources for an extended computation, using the **long QoS**.
+This .sbatch script requests sufficient time and resources for an extended computation, using the **long QoS**. my_long_job.py is the python file which is the job that you want to run

 ## **What Can I Do to Get My Job Started More Quickly?
 Any Other PRO Tips?**